ActsAsParanoid/acts_as_paranoid/README.md

 ## Ruby

 This gem is tested on Ruby 1.9, JRuby and Rubinius (both in 1.9 mode).
-It *might* work fine in 1.8, but it's not officially supported.

 # Acknowledgements